offensive-packaging/documentation/llvm-defaults/index.md

  Generic Options:

    --help                          - Display available options (--help-hidden for more) --help-list                     - Display list of available options (--help-list-hidden for more) --version                       - Display the version of this program

  clang-check options:

-   --analyze                   - Run static analysis engine --ast-dump                  - Build ASTs and then debug dump them --ast-dump-filter=<string>  - Use with -ast-dump or -ast-print to dump/print only AST declaration nodes having a certain substring in a qualified name.
+   --analyze                       - Run static analysis engine --analyzer-output-path=<string> - Write output to <file>
+   --ast-dump                      - Build ASTs and then debug dump them --ast-dump-filter=<string>      - Use with -ast-dump or -ast-print to dump/print only AST declaration nodes having a certain substring in a qualified name.
 Use -ast-list to list all filterable declaration node names.
    --ast-list                      - Build ASTs and print the list of declaration node qualified names --ast-print                     - Build ASTs and then pretty-print them --extra-arg=<string>            - Additional argument to append to the compiler command line --extra-arg-before=<string>     - Additional argument to prepend to the compiler command line --fix-what-you-can              - Apply fix-it advice even in the presence of unfixable errors --fixit                         - Apply fix-it advice to the input source -p=<string>                     - Build path --syntax-tree-dump              - dump the syntax tree --tokens-dump                   - dump the preprocessed tokens

  -p <build-path> is used to read a compile command database.